 What is Compression?

-Modern businesses dealing with virtual environments create a lot of VM backup data, which must be reliably stored and use as little space as possible.
-One of the most efficient ways to reduce your storage space is by utilizing VM backup compression.
+Modern businesses dealing with virtual environments create a lot of backup data, which must be reliably stored and use as little space as possible.
+One of the most efficient ways to reduce your storage space is by utilizing backup compression.

 NAKIVO Backup & Replication has a built-in data compression feature, allowing you to reduce file size by re-encoding the file data using fewer bits of storage in comparison with the original file.
 This process is based on mathematical equations - the software scans data and looks for repeated patterns.
 Having found repeated patterns, the compression feature replaces instances of these patterns with smaller codes, indicating the place where the patterns were found.